bkirwi/coast/README.md

 An experiment in streaming, with a focus on correctness, concision, and friendliness.

+## Caveat Haxxor

-**Caveat Haxxor:** This project is unreleased, immature, and changing rapidly.
+This project is unreleased, immature, and changing rapidly.
 If you don't like what you see now, check back in a few weeks.

 ## Why Another Streaming Framework?